Obama’s Benghazi Talking Points

-But it was Obama, Clinton and Rice who lied after Americans died.
+Obama, Clinton, Morell and Rice lied after Americans died.
+Clearly, there is an “al-Qa'ida Spring” underway on Obama’s watch.
 It is time for Congress to ramp up the investigation into the politicization of the attack narrative, form a bipartisan Select Committee and appoint Special Counsel.

 It is also time for the Leftmedia talkinheads, at least those who still call themselves “journalists,” to go after this Obama administration fabrication with the same vigor the went after George Bush’s famous “16 words” in his 2003 State of the Union: “The British Government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.”
 Bush was skewered for this claim, with the Left accusing him of “lying us into Iraq.”
 Turns out, of course, that Iraq was indeed seeking uranium from Niger, and President Bush was correct.